Kings Highway safety upgrade

 The right turn into Mist Mountain Road from the new eastbound overtaking lane will be permanently removed for the safety of transport customers.

-The project includes the delivery of an eastbound overtaking lane, road shoulder widening, upgraded drainage structures, audio tactile line-making (ATLM) and the installation of roadside safety barrier.
+The project includes the delivery of an eastbound overtaking lane, road shoulder widening, upgraded drainage structures, audio tactile line-marking (ATLM) and the installation of roadside safety barrier.

 The project aims to contribute to the overall Kings Highway upgrade program objectives of: